-At the end of the psalm we realize that although God's law is perfect and firm and righteous, we are not any of those, not perfect, not firm, not righteous.
+Here at the end of the psalm, we realize that although God's law is perfect and firm and righteous, we are not any of those, not perfect, not firm, not righteous.
+Most of this psalm has been about messages form God.
+Now, at the end, we wonder what kind of message comes from us, our mouth and our heart?
+We know we don't always keep his commands.

 So we ask for forgiveness, and we ask God that sin would not rule over us.
-My will is shaky, keep your servant from wilful sins, may they not rule over me.
+"My will is shaky, LORD, keep your servant from wilful sins, may they not rule over me."
 We think when we sin, we're making our own choice, but in this psalm it is sin ruling over us.
+This is such a powerful prayer: Keep your servant from willful sins; may they not rule over me.
+God wants to hear that.